wickandbergamot/wickandbergamot/docs/src/running-validator/validator-reqs.md

 #### Required
 - 8000-10000 TCP/UDP - P2P protocols (gossip, turbine, repair, etc).
 This can
-be limited to any free 11 port range with `--dynamic-port-range`
+be limited to any free 13 port range with `--dynamic-port-range`

 #### Optional
 For security purposes, it is not suggested that the following ports be open to the internet on staked, mainnet-beta validators.
-- 8328 TCP - JSONRPC over HTTP.
+- 8899 TCP - JSONRPC over HTTP.
 Change with `--rpc-port RPC_PORT``
-- 8329 TCP - JSONRPC over Websockets.
+- 8900 TCP - JSONRPC over Websockets.
 Derived.
 Uses `RPC_PORT + 1`

 ## GPU Requirements

 CUDA is required to make use of the GPU on your system.
-The provided Safecoin release binaries are built on Ubuntu 20.04 with [CUDA Toolkit 10.1 update 1](https://developer.nvidia.com/cuda-toolkit-archive).
+The provided Solana release binaries are built on Ubuntu 20.04 with [CUDA Toolkit 10.1 update 1](https://developer.nvidia.com/cuda-toolkit-archive).
 If your machine is using a different CUDA version then you will need to rebuild from source.